wikimedia/labs-tools-lists/docs/query.md

 - **AGPL-3.0** (preferred)
 - MIT

-The **link** field asks for the page title of the list on Wikipedia.
+The **link** field asks for the page title of the corresponding list on Wikipedia.
 This field is optional.